-In the long history of baseball, only six batters have had eight straight seasons of 30 home runs and 100 RBI: Babe Ruth, Jimmie Foxx, Lou Gehrig, Alex Rodriguez, Albert Pujols, and Albert Belle.
-While all of those players either are in the Hall of Fame or will be someday,†Belle most likely will not.
+In the history of baseball, only nine players have had eight straight seasons of 30 home runs and 100 RBIs: Babe Ruth, Jimmie Foxx, Lou Gehrig, Alex Rodriguez, Rafael Palmeiro, Sammy Sosa, Albert Pujols, Mark Teixeira, and Albert Belle.
+While most of those players either are in the Hall of Fame or will be someday, Belle will not.
 There are four major reasons for that.

 - There was no bigger jackass in baseball during the 1990s than Albert Belle.
 There isn’t enough room here to list all of the examples of his surliness, rudeness, and outright violence toward others during his playing career, but here are some examples: in college he climbed into the stands to fight a fan who was heckling him; in the majors he threw a baseball at a fan who was doing the same; he once chased kids who were trick-or-treating at his home and struck one of them with his car; Belle was suspended for an overly aggressive slide into an opposing infielder; he frequently mistreated the press, refusing to grant interviews, yelling at them when they asked, and making lewd comments or gestures to female reporters.